 Planning a visit to the Vatican?
-This Vatican guide gives you the lowdown on how to get tickets to the Vatican, how to skip the line, and advice on which tours to take.
+This Vatican guide gives you the lowdown on how to get tickets to the Vatican, how to skip the line, and advice on what tours to take.

 There are a lot of options and it can be confusing.
 Hopefully, this guide will give you all the information you need and give you ways to score Vatican tickets and tours.